-One of these situations is recognizing that your husband's experiencing anger issues to the point that it is detrimental to your marriage and possibly your personal wellbeing.
+One of these situations is recognizing that your husband's experiencing anger issues to the point that it is detrimental to your marriage, family, and possibly your personal wellbeing.

 If you fear that your husband’s anger might ruin your marriage, keep reading to learn how to get help.

 First, stay calm.
-When someone else shows anger, it is natural to feel inclined to respond with anger or defensiveness.
-However, responding to anger with more anger can escalate the situation, especially if your spouse is already struggling to control their anger.
+When someone is angry or upset, it is natural to feel inclined to respond with anger or defensiveness.
+However, responding to anger with more anger can escalate the situation, especially if your spouse is already struggling to control his quick temper.
 Do your best to remain calm in a tense situation.
-You may want to respond with a neutral statement, such as, “I can tell you’re very upset.
+Keep your response calm and neutral, such as, “I can tell you’re very upset.
 I don’t think talking will help right now, so I’m going to give you space to cool down.”
-You may need to give him physical space—either by leaving the room or by getting yourself out of your home for a bit on an errand or walk.
-If your husband’s anger is not directed at you, but happening in front of you, you might be able to direct the conversation by speaking slowly and calmly.
+You may need to give him physical space—either by leaving the room or by getting yourself out of your home for a bit.
+If your husband’s anger is not directed at you, but happening in front of you, you might be able to direct the conversation.
+The key is to talk slowly and calmly.

 Sometimes, taking the time to talk through and reframe the conflict from his perspective is enough to help you see if his anger has a legitimate cause.
 Even if his anger has sprung up for no reason, giving him dialogue and attention to feel understood might help get those feelings under control.

-If you have reached the point where you feel like his anger is truly ruining your marriage, then the best thing you can do is be honest.
+If you have reached the point where you feel like his anger is truly ruining the love in your marriage or affecting your family, then the best thing you can do is be honest.
 However, if you are already dealing with someone who struggles to manage his anger, you may not want to blurt out this realization in the middle of an already-tense situation or argument.